msft-mirror-aosp/platform.compatibility.cdd/9_security-model/9_11_keys-and-credentials.md

 trust agent, which implements the `TrustAgentService` System API, they:

-*    [C-7-1] MUST have clear indication in the settings menu and on the lock screen when device lock is deferred or can be unlocked by trust agent(s).
+*    [C-7-1] MUST have clear indication in the settings menu and on the lock screen when device lock is deferred or can be kept unlocked by trust agent(s).
      For example, AOSP meets this requirement by showing a text description for the "Automatically lock setting" and "Power button instantly locks" in the settings menu and a distinguishable icon on the lock screen.